abridged/collabland-dev/help-docs/wallets/connecting-using-different-wallets/immutable-x.md

   <img  src={img2} alt="Verify with Immutable X for the first time" />
 </div>

-- Click the “Set up key” button, sign the message in Metamask, and click Done to set up your key.
+- Click the "Set up key" button, sign the message in Metamask, and click Done to set up your key.

 ## Supported Networks